-(i) If we use misdirected relations, e.g. $gene_8 \rightarrow gene_3$, as prior knowledge, serious problems occur.
+(i) If we use misdirected relations, e.g. $gene_8 \rightarrow gene_3$ , as prior knowledge, serious problems occur.
 Since microarray data to some degree support the misdirected relations, they tend to receive a better criterion score.

-(ii) If we add indirect relations such as gene1 \rightarrow gene8, we observed that our method controlled the balance between this prior information and microarray data and could decide whether the prior relation is true.
+(ii) If we add indirect relations such as gene1 $\rightarrow$ gene8, we observed that our method controlled the balance between this prior information and microarray data and could decide whether the prior relation is true.

-(iii) If irrelevant relations such as gene20 \rightarrow gene5 are added as prior information, we observed that our method could reject these prior information, because, the microarray data do not support these relations.
+(iii) If irrelevant relations such as $gene{20} \rightarrow gene_5$ are added as prior information, our method could reject these prior information, because, the microarray data do not support these relations.